Vogue (magazine): Vogue France

+Vogue Spanish Edition

+The magazine was launched in 1918 and was based out of Havana however distributed not just in Cuba but also Spain and parts of Latin America.
+It lasted until the Spanish Civil War.
+The magazine was edited by Hugh C. Barr.

+Vogue Deutsch

-The magazine became the third international edition and was first published from 1928 to 1929.
-It became the sixth edition when relaunched in 1979.
+The magazine was first published from 1928 to 1929.
+It was relaunched in 1979.
 In December 2020, it was also announced that Christiane Arp will exit Vogue Germany after 17 years, after joining the title in 2003.
 In October 2021, Kerstin Weng was announced as the magazine's Head of Editorial Content.